boyab9184/SRe/README.md

 This a solution for SwissRe developer assignment.

-How to run the tool.
-There are diffent options.
+How to run the tool?
+There are some different options.

 1. You will need git, python3 and pip as prerequisites.
-Clone that github repo, install requirements and run main.py.
+Clone that repo, install requirements and run main.py.
    ```
     mkdir Assignment_BBenev
     cd Assignment_BBenev